| Document Number | Revision Number | Revision Date |

 Dolphin Models

-Arabic, Azerbaijani, Bashkir, Bengali, Burmese, Chinese (Mandarin), Filipino, Gujarati, Hindi, Indonesian, Japanese, Javanese, Kannada, Kashmiri, Kazakh, Khmer, Kirghiz, Korean, Lao, Malay, Marathi, Mongolian, Nepali, Oriya / Odia, Panjabi, Persian, Pushto, Russian, Sinhala, Sundanese, Tagalog, Tajik, Tamil, Telugu, Thai, Turkish, Uighur, Urdu, Uzbek, Vietnamese, Yue Chinese.
+Supported languages: Arabic, Azerbaijani, Bashkir, Bengali, Burmese, Chinese (Mandarin), Filipino, Gujarati, Hindi, Indonesian, Japanese, Javanese, Kannada, Kashmiri, Kazakh, Khmer, Kirghiz, Korean, Lao, Malay, Marathi, Mongolian, Nepali, Oriya / Odia, Panjabi, Persian, Pashto, Russian, Sinhala, Sundanese, Tagalog, Tajik, Tamil, Telugu, Thai, Turkish, Uighur, Urdu, Uzbek, Vietnamese, Yue Chinese.

 Model Options

-Knovvu currently provides a single Dolphin model family — Dolphin (Small) — designed to deliver broad multilingual coverage across Asian, Middle Eastern, and surrounding regions.
+SESTEK currently provides a single Dolphin model family - Dolphin (Small) - designed to deliver broad multilingual coverage across its supported regions.

-External model families such as Whisper and Dolphin support two different operating modes:
+Both Whisper and Dolphin support two operating modes:

 Multilingual (Automatic Language Detection)